HenriqueCSJ/henriquecsj.github.io/_posts/2022-08-12-how-can-spin-orbit-coupling-allow-interactions-between-states-with-different-multiplicities - Copy.md

 Crucially, there is no guarantee that the spin components $ \left\Vert \chi_{\text{spin}}^{(n)} \right\rangle $ all have the same value of $ S $.
 You may mix together singlets, triplets, ... all into the same state.

-Crucially, there is no guarantee that the spin components \( \left| \chi_{\text{spin}}^{(n)} \right\rangle \) all have the same value of \( S \).
-You may mix together singlets, triplets, ... all into the same state.

-When you calculate the matrix element $\langle i | H' | j \rangle$ between these states, it's therefore no longer guaranteed that it goes to zero.
+When you calculate the matrix element $\langle i \Vert H' \Vert j \rangle$ between these states, it's therefore no longer guaranteed that it goes to zero.
 It's not that the spin selection rule is no longer obeyed; it's more like all the states have a little bit of different-spin-character mixed into them, so that transitions between each pair of states is no longer strictly forbidden.

 The slightly confusing part arises because often, the SOC is a fairly weak phenomenon.
 That means that the extent of mixing is pretty small, or mathematically, one of the coefficients in the linear expansion $(5)$ is much greater than the others, such that